|

 Check tutor credentials

 With some tutoring sites, like Wyzant, you are tasked with selecting your own tutor from a vast network.
 If you are in charge of choosing the tutors, you should make sure that you do your own background checks on each candidate.
 Look into each tutor’s background, education, years of teaching experience, and ACT expertise.
-If you want someone to help your child improve in the ACT math section, ensure that your tutor has both a strong math background and experience teaching test-taking tips and tricks.
-Instead of working with an ACT tutor, you may also want to consider working with one of the best online math tutoring services instead.
+If you want someone to help your child improve in the ACT math section, ensure that your math tutor has both a strong math background and experience teaching test-taking tips and tricks.

 Read reviews and ratings